kubeflow/testing/playbook.md

    * You can adjust the command line arguments in order to do more aggressive garbage collection then usual

+## GCP Stockouts

+TODO(jlewi): How should we handle moving our test to a different region when stockouts occur?

 ## NFS Volume Is Out Of Disk Space.

 1. Use [stackdriver](https://cloud.google.com/filestore/docs/monitoring-instances)
    to check the disk usage

+   * TODO(jlewi): We should add this to the [Kubeflow CI Health Dashboard](https://console.cloud.google.com/monitoring/dashboards/custom/11734777947337404240?project=kubeflow-ci-deployment&timeDomain=1w)

 1. There are two ways to free up disk space